 However, I am still not satisfied with my partial replacement of whole wheat flour.
-I will try to make them using whole wheat flour without using any of the refined flour.
-If I am successful, I will definitely share the recipe with you all.
-Till then, try this recipe and enjoy low fat, partial whole wheat version of garlic naan bread
+I will try to make them using whole wheat flour without using any refined flour.
+If I am successful, I will share the recipe with you all.
+Till then, try this recipe and enjoy a low fat, partial whole wheat version of garlic naan bread.

-How is this garlic naan bread recipe healthy?
+How is this whole wheat naan bread recipe healthy?

 This naan bread is healthy because it contains: